SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Kids Depot at Sugar Pine

-Another fun place to check out is The Kids' Depot.
+Another fun place to check out is the Kids' Depot.
 This spot is down the steps behind the gift shop.
 It's a second gift shop for younger kids.

 The thing I love about this little space is the train that runs continually on a track above your head inside the store.
 Even if you don't plan to buy anything, it's fun to watch the train for a few minutes.